glowacki-dev/ruby-kaigi-notes/day-3/README.md

 ### Q&A

-1. Q: The setup time for TruffleRuby is but.
+1. **Q**: The setup time for TruffleRuby is but.
 Are there any plans to improve startup performance?

-   A: We want to improve on this and there are some works already in progress.
+   **A**: We want to improve on this and there are some works already in progress.
 Loading code is indeed slower than it should be and improving this will be the next step.

-2. Q: Is Partial Evaluation done by you or is there some framework for this?
+2. **Q**: Is Partial Evaluation done by you or is there some framework for this?

-   A: This is similar approach to what has been used for JavaScript.
+   **A**: This is similar approach to what has been used for JavaScript.
 Actually AST interpreter doesn't care about the language.

-3. Q: How does the memory usage differ between the implementations?
+3. **Q**: How does the memory usage differ between the implementations?

-   A: SubstrateVM has bettter memory usage than JVM version.
+   **A**: SubstrateVM has bettter memory usage than JVM version.

 ## Keita Sugiyama, Martin J. Dürst - "Grow and Shrink - Dynamically Extending the Ruby VM Stack"